How Technology Disruption Is Changing The Future Of Healthcare

 Internet of Things (IoT) has been in our homes, pockets, and cars for a while now.
 But with more advanced medical technologies, we are now being introduced to a new concept – Internet of Medical Things.

-Emergency care goes digital
+Future of healthcare, emergency care goes digital

 Not only phones are getting smaller, so are medical devices.
 More portable imagining machines will give emergency physicians better information at the site and en route to the hospital.
 Point of care ultrasound machines can identify injuries, such as bleeding in the abdomen, gallstones, kidney obstructions, or acute heart failure.

-New opportunities for telemedicine will also make it easier to consult specialists around the world.
+For the future of healthcare, new opportunities for telemedicine will also make it easier to consult specialists around the world.
 We’re about to see more and more ED treatment rooms equipped with cameras and high-speed internet.
 This is especially important for rural facilities that don’t have access to a specialist doctor.

 Augmented Reality surgeries